At Project Read, reading is more than a project, it's a ticket to a better life

 Empowerment

-We empower students and volunteers to affect change in their own lives and the community.
+We empower individuals to affect change in their own lives and communities.

 Achievement

-We measure ourselves against accepted standards of literacy but also personal standards of accomplishment.
+We measure progress against accepted standards of literacy and celebrate personal achievements.

 Project Read History